JonasSinjan/Hangman_game/src/README.txt

 This I would try to split up, into the game, and a class for the logger to print to the user.

-I might also separatae the reading of the words from the file, since that is only done once, and therefore the _word_file_rel_path attribute is only ever used once.
+I might also separate the reading of the words from the file, since that is only done once, and therefore the _word_file_rel_path attribute is only ever used once.

 I would now also do type hints.
 Since I only did one.

 Also I am not happy that half the attrs are private and half are not.

-Nested if else in the _do_round method is not good.

-Did Edit and Pray for the case where the user enters a letter that has already been guessed and therefore doesn't count as a round.

 Missing report summary.

-Found Bug: if incorect word guessed, game end message appears, but game doesn't end.

 printer.assert_called_with seems to have problems with the underscores.
 It's return value is missing any underscore

+Don't know how to create a mocker that has several return values.

 Jonas Sinjan.